Contraception Chart

 • Network provider – Yes

-Birth control shot4 Depo Provera – intramuscular progesterone injection Injection which suppresses ovulation.
-Given every three months.
-Yes
+Birth control shot4 Depo Provera – intramuscular progesterone injection Injection that suppresses ovulation.
+Given every three months Yes.

 • Military hospital or clinic – No